 NO.79 SQUADRON (BASED AT PEARCE WA) No.79 Squadron converts graduates from No.2 Flying Training School onto the Hawk 127 while also further advancing their skills in formation and night flying.
-It also conducts air support for ADF agencies as required on the west coast in the form of Adversary Air, Fleet Support and Close Air Support.
+It also conducts air support for ADF agencies as required on the west coast in the form of adversary air, fleet support and close air support.

-NO.76 SOUADRON The role of No.76 Squadron is to train fastjet aircrew on tactical applied flying prior to their conversion to operational types.
-It also conducts air support for ADF agencies in the form of Adversary Air, Fleet Support and Close Air Support.
-There are two Introductory Fighter Courses (IFC) conducted by 76 Squadron - one for pilots and a separate one for Air Combat Officers (rear-seat aircrew in the F/A-18F or E/A-18G).
-There are three flights at 76 Squadron: A Flight responsible for the pilots' IFC; B Flight responsible for the Air Combat Officers' IFC; and C Flight responsible for graduate progression and ADF support tasking.
+NO.76 SQUADRON The role of No.76 Squadron is to train fast-jet aircrew on tactical applied flying prior to their conversion to operational types.
+It also conducts air support for ADF agencies in the form of adversary air, fleet support and close air support.
+There are two introductory fighter courses (IFC) conducted by 76 Squadron - one for pilots and a separate one for air combat officers (rear-seat aircrew in the F/A-18F or E/A-18G).
+There are three flights at 76 Squadron: A Flight responsible for the pilots' IFC; B Flight responsible for the air combat officers' IFC; and C Flight responsible for graduate progression and ADF support tasking. ↓ A Hawk 127 from No.76 Squadron performs a touch and go at RAAF Base Williamtown.

-NO.81 WING No.81 Wing's purpose is to provide effective Joint Force combat air power in support of Australia's national interests.
-No.81 Wing is the sole operator of Australia's F-35A Lightning II. from two main operating bases: RAAF Base Williamtown, NSW and RAAF Base Tindal, NT.
+NO.81 WING No.81 Wing's purpose is to provide effective joint force combat air power in support of Australia's national interests.
+No.81 Wing is the sole operator of Australia's F-35A Lightning II, from two main operating bases: RAAF Base Williamtown, NSW and RAAF Base Tindal, NT.
 The transition from the AF/A-18A/B to the F-35A was completed in December 2021, when 75SQN commenced F-35A operations.
 HQ 81 Wing supports four flying units, comprising in total approximately 1,200 defence personnel and 150 contractors.
 The squadrons that make up No.81 Wing are: No.2 Operational Conversion Unit, No.3 Squadron and No.77 Squadron, at RAAF Williamtown, and No.75 Squadron at RAAF Tindal.
-The professionalism, expertise and dedication of the aviators serving in all roles in No.81 Wing, maintenance, administration, supply and supporting sections, is essential to the capability and dependability of No.81 Wing in fulfilling its 'Prepared to Fight' motto.
+The professionalism, expertise and dedication of the aviators serving in all roles in No.81 Wing, maintenance, administration, supply and supporting sections, is essential to the capability and dependability of No.81 Wing in fulfilling its Prepared to Fight motto.

 NO.2 OPERATIONAL CONVERSION UNIT The primary mission of No.2 Operational Conversion Unit (2OCU) is to train the F-35A Warfighter.
 The unit conducts Operational Conversion Course, qualifying pilots on the F-35A Lightning II.
-The unit

-Avionics Technician Leading Aircraftman Timothy Briggs, from No.2 Operational Conversion Unit, inspects the exterior of an F-35A Lightning II aircraft in the ordnance loading area at RAAF Base Darwin during Exercise Diamond Storm 2022. also hosts the F-35A Fighter Combat Instructor course, which is a component of the Air Force Air Warfare Instructors Course.
+The unit also hosts the F-35A Fighter Combat Instructor course, which is a component of the Air Force Air Warfare Instructors Course.
 Additionally, all initial technical training to sustain the F-35A fleet is undertaken at the 2OCU Integrated Training Centre, directly supporting all F-35A operations.